ROOTED IN VALUES, DRIVEN BY PURPOSE

 Corie Barry is CEO of Best Buy Co.
-Inc., the leading provider of consumer technology products and services, with approximately 125,000 employees in North America and nearly $43 billion in annual revenue.
-She also serves on the company’s board of directors.
-At 44 years old, she is also the youngest female CEO in the Fortune 100.
+Inc., the leading provider of consumer technology products and services, with approximately 100,000 employees in North America and $47 billion in annual revenue.

-Prior to becoming CEO in June 2019, Barry served in several other executive positions, playing a critical role in developing and executing the company’s Best Buy 2020 growth strategy and related transformation.
+Prior to becoming CEO in June 2019, Corie served in several other executive positions, playing a critical role in developing and executing the company’s Building the New Blue growth strategy and related transformation.
 Most recently, she was the company’s chief financial and strategic transformation officer, overseeing strategic transformation and growth, digital and technology, global finance, investor relations, enterprise risk and compliance, integration management, and Best Buy Health.

 Barry's wealth of experience at Best Buy is unmatched.
 Her meteoric rise up the ranks and handling wide range of jobs (Over the last 20 years, Barry held about 15 positions at Best Buy) was not an accident.
 Barry once said in an interview with CNBC, “My career path is anything but linear.
 I spent time in finance.
 I spent time actually living and working in the field in retail.
 I spent time running services.
 I started our strategic growth office.
 I’ve had the chance to run our technology teams.”
 And in an interview to Seattle Times, she said “One of my preconceived beliefs was that a breadth of experience was very important at a large company like this.
 As you move up in an organization, the job becomes less specialized and the skills of critical thinking, problem-solving and communication start becoming more important than technical strengths."

 Barry’s message to other women is to “Make yourself uncomfortable.
 Take the jobs that no one else wants.
 Speak up with the point of view in the room that may not be popular.
 Have those uncomfortable moments.
-Because my strong personal belief is it is those moments that cause you to grow the most yourself, but that also differentiate you the most in your career.”
+It is those moments that cause you to grow and differentiate the most in your career.”